Reimagine Black Youth Mental Health

 Goals

-Change the conditions that perpetuate harm: Change policies across community settings to address collective harms, instead of putting the burden solely on individuals.
-This lights a health in all policies approach to mental health.
+Change the conditions that perpetuate harm: Change policies across community settings to address collective harms, using a health in all policies approach to mental health.

-Model community-driven change: Facilitate an authentic Black youth and community-led policy change process that models effective ways for Black youth to create change, building the capacity of individuals, families, and community.
+Model community-driven change: Facilitate an authentic Black youth and community-led policy change process that models effective ways for Black youth to create change.

 The approach